 Clams Oreganata – Feast of the Seven Fishes

-A Christmas Eve meal for many Roman Catholics, and in particular Italian families, is a meal that is absent of all meat and is traditionally focused around fish dishes.
+A Christmas Eve meal for many Roman Catholics, and in particular Italian families, is a meal that is absent of all meat and is traditionally focused on fish dishes.

 The Christmas Eve meal is all about eating fish, seven different kinds in fact.
 This Christmas Eve tradition symbolizes the “Seven Sacraments” of the Roman Catholic Church.